 We have a committed team of staff who may be involved in supporting your child.

-The school seeks advice regularly from a number of advisory services and outside agencies.
+The school also seeks advice regularly from a number of advisory services and outside agencies.
 These can include:

-- Plymouth Excellence Cluster Educational Psychologists
+- The Educational Psychology Service (EP)

 - Child and Adolescent Mental Health Service (CAMHS)

 - Speech and Language

 - Communication Interaction Team (CIT)

 - Multi-Agency Support Team (MAST)

-- School Nursing Service

 - You will be consulted if the school feels that involvement of any of these agencies would be beneficial to your child.